 Wilmington NC Wrongful Death Attorney David Collins

-• Pain and suffering of the decedent;
+- Compensation for pain and suffering of the decedent;

-• Punitive damages, if a death is caused by malice or willful or wanton conduct.
+- Punitive damages, if a death is caused by malice or willful or wanton conduct.

 The decedent’s living survivors are the beneficiaries of a wrongful death action.
 The intestate succession act determines the beneficiaries.
-A decedent’s will is not controlled with respect to the proceedings of a wrongful death action.
+A decedent’s will is not controlling with respect to the proceedings of a wrongful death action.

 If a loved one has been a victim of wrongful death, call Collins Law Firm at 910-793-9000 where your claim will be handled with compassion.

-Wilmington, North Carolina is a coastal city and the county seat for New Hanover County, NC.
-Wilmington, NC is primarily located between the Cape Fear River on its west and Wrightsville Beach and the Atlantic Ocean on it’s east.
+Collins Law Firm is located in Wilmington, North Carolina, which is a coastal city and the county seat for New Hanover County, NC.
+Wilmington, NC is primarily located between the Cape Fear River on its west and Wrightsville Beach and the Atlantic Ocean on its east.
 New Hanover County is bordered by the Atlantic Ocean to the east, Pender County to the north, and Brunswick County to the west.
-If you are charged with a crime or receive a traffic citation such as a speeding ticket in Wilmington, NC your court date will be in New Hanover County courthouse, unless you are charged with a federal crime.
+If you are charged with a crime or receive a traffic citation such as a speeding ticket in Wilmington, NC your court date will be in the New Hanover County courthouse unless you are charged with a federal crime.

-Collins Law Firm regularly represents people charged with crimes or traffic violations with court appearances in the New Hanover County courthouse in Wilmington, NC. and is located at 316 Princess Street, Wilmington, NC 28401.
+Collins Law Firm regularly represents people charged with crimes or traffic violations with court appearances in the New Hanover County courthouse in Wilmington, NC, which is located at 316 Princess Street, Wilmington, NC 28401.